 Before stopping an instance, make sure it is in a state from which it can be restarted.
 Stopping an instance does not preserve data stored in RAM.

 Performing this operation on an instance that uses an instance store as its root device returns an error.

-You can stop, start, and terminate EBS-backed instances.
-You can only terminate S3-backed instances.
+You can stop, start, and terminate Amazon EBS-backed instances.
+You can only terminate instance store-backed instances.
 What happens to an instance differs if you stop it or terminate it.
 For example, when you stop an instance, the root device and any other devices attached to the instance persist.
 When you terminate an instance, the root device and any other devices attached during the instance launch are automatically deleted.
-For more information about the differences between stopping and terminating instances, see Stopping Instances in the Amazon Elastic Compute Cloud User Guide
+For more information about the differences between stopping and terminating instances, see Instance Lifecycle in the Amazon Elastic Compute Cloud User Guide.

 One or more instance IDs.

-Forces the instance to stop.
-The instance will not have an opportunity to flush file system caches or file system metadata.
+Forces the instances to stop.
+The instances do not have an opportunity to flush file system caches or file system metadata.
 If you use this option, you must perform file system check and repair procedures.
 This option is not recommended for Windows instances.

 The following elements are returned in a

 A list of instance state changes.
 Each change is wrapped in an

 https://ec2.amazonaws.com/?Action=StopInstances &InstanceId.1=i-10a64379 &AUTHPARAMS